 The day jobWhen I'm not writing this blog, I'm doing AML training, writing, research and advice.
 Obsessed?
 Hell, yeah!
 To find out more, have a look at my website.

-Out now!
-“Susan in the City: The Cambridge News Years”
+Collection of columns: “Susan in the City: The Cambridge News Years”

 “Portraits of Pretence” – the fourth Sam Plank novel